Pre-Launch · Not Yet Accepting Manuscripts · Join the waitlist

 • Keywords: 4–6 terms, listed in alphabetical order immediately below the abstract

-• Cover letter: Submitted separately via the OJS metadata form; must state the author’s name, institutional affiliation (or independent status), word count, and include a declaration that the work is original, unpublished, and not currently under review elsewhere
+• Cover letter: Submitted separately via the OJS metadata form; must state each author’s name, educational stage (pre-tertiary or early undergraduate), institutional affiliation (or independent study status), word count, and include a declaration that the work is original, unpublished, not currently under review elsewhere, and that all co-authors meet IJEP’s eligibility requirements

 • Fees: None.
 IJEP charges no submission fees, no revision fees, and no APCs at any stage of the publication process